 - Direct Deposit

-- One week paid vacation accumulated after 1-year employment; two weeks paid vacation accumulated after 2-years employment
+- One week paid vacation after 1-year employment; two weeks paid vacation after 2-years employment

 - Employee paid short-term disability, accident and hospital policies, life insurance, identity theft coverage, and more through Colonial Life

 - Ongoing training through Childcare Education Institute at no cost